 Not everyone owns a pool, and that’s okay.
 A little plastic splash pool is perfect for backyard fun for toddlers on a warm day, letting them splash and throw water around to their heart’s content.
 Throw some toys into the water and encourage them to ‘fish’ for them, and turn on the sprinklers to let them run through them.

-Take note, however, even if the splash pool is shallow, toddlers and infants shouldn’t be left alone to play unsupervised.
-Stay with them during any kind of water activities.
+Take note, however, that even if the splash pool is shallow, toddlers and infants shouldn’t be left alone to play unsupervised.
+Stay with them during any kind of water activity.

 Cooking with Mud

 Who didn’t make mud pies as a kid?
 Give your little ones some plastic cooking utensils and head out into the garden to make delicious mud cakes with them.
 If eating mud is of concern to you (a little mud won’t hurt them, but if you’d rather have peace of mind that’s understandable), you can make your very own edible mud by crushing cookies into a granular powder.
 Cake and pudding mix also works, and when you combine it all with milk or water you can get a nice clumpy mud for the little ones you play with, without worrying about them eating it.
 Though perhaps don’t let them eat too much of it!

 We know the last thing a parent wants (or perhaps not, we don’t judge) is for their little ones to draw all over their walls.
 But if your backyard has a wall or patio, there’s no harm in letting them draw in your garden.
 Give them some chalk and encourage them to draw outside, encouraging their creativity and developing their fine motor skills.
 You can take pictures of their creations, and some soap and water are more than enough to clean it off should you want to.